Asteroid Observing Program Coordinator:

 |Gold||100||certificate & pin||6-inch|

-To receive your certificate and award pin, you should send a copy of your observations to:
+To receive your certificate and pin, you should send a copy of your observations along with your name, mailing address, email address, phone number, club affiliation, and to whom the certification should be sent to the Asteroid Observing Program Coordinator.

-You may wish to obtain the publication for this program, "A Guide to Asteroid Observing".
+You may wish to obtain the publication for this Observing Program, "A Guide to Asteroid Observing".
 It contains general information about asteroids, techniques and hints on how to find them, further information on how to sketch an asteroid's position in a star field, and how to record observations.